 My favorite part about this Funfetti Dip recipe is that there are only three simple ingredients.
-The basis of the dip is boxed confetti cake mix.
-I’ve even morphed this recipe into a Halloween version and there’s even a gluten free version (although I have NOT tried it in this recipe – if you do, let me know how it comes out).
+The basis of the dip is the boxed confetti cake mix.
+I’ve even morphed this recipe into a Halloween version and there’s even a gluten-free version (although I have NOT tried it in this recipe – if you do, let me know how it comes out).

 It takes no time at all to make it and it’s definitely great for a crowd.
 It’s perfect for birthday parties and other gatherings.

 One of my favorite things about this cake mix dip recipe is that you can make it ahead of time and stash it in the fridge.
 If you’re planning to do that, I would not add any toppings (sprinkles, etc.) until you’re ready to serve it, though.

 Fun Ways to Serve Confetti Cake Batter Dip

 - Serve in a bowl with Nilla Wafers, graham crackers, or bite-sized cookies as dippers

 - Serve with a variety of fruit to dip – strawberries, pineapple, grapes

 - Use it as a filling for cookie sandwiches

 - Use it as a cake frosting on store-bought pound cake